 Slanted — slanted support structure often angled at 45 degrees for horizontal drilling operations

-Conventional — derrick is mounted to a support structure, must be assemble and disassembled conventionally
+Conventional — derrick is mounted to a support structure, must be assembled and disassembled conventionally

 Mobile — designed for mounting on vehicles and in some instances for transport via helicopter to some locations